 - ED 101a, Literacy, Social Studies, and Other Topics, including a one day/week pre-practicum in the same classroom in which the candidate will student teach, is taken in the fall semester of senior year prior to full-time student teaching

 Additional liberal arts courses are required for licensure by the Massachusetts Department of Elementary and Secondary Education.
+These include:

 Students must pass the MTEL Communications and Literacy Skills Test before enrolling in ED 111e (student teaching).